 There are only two reasons a person will not mature in Christ according to his God-given capacities, competencies, and abilities.
-Either (1) he is not a Christian or (2) he has some kind of sin in his life.
+Either (1) he is not a Christian or (2) he has some sin in his life.

-Typically with a man, the most common secret sin is pornography.
+Typically with a man, the most common secret sin is lust.
 I think most women would be amazed to know how many men are looking at porn or some other form of sexual lust, on the side.
-Do you really know what he is looking at on the Internet?
+Do you know what he is looking at on the Internet?
 Do you have access to his phone, passwords, and other portals where porn can be accessed?

 The simplest way to discern hidden sin is to ask him, and if you do ask him, how does he respond?
 His response will more than likely tell you what you need to know.

 Do not walk this path alone.
-If you have no church, then join our community so you can build biblical relationships in a safe place.
+If you have no church, join our community so you can build biblical relationships in a safe place.

 Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ when there is the log in your own eye?
-You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye. – Jesus
+You hypocrite, first take the log out of your own eye, and you will see clearly to take the speck out of your brother’s eye. – Jesus

-If you do understand and apply this truth correctly, then you’ll be positioned to be part of the solution rather than part of the problem.
-If you are tempted to look down on him (Luke 18:11) because of what he has done wrong, then your heart will take you to a bad place (Matthew 7:3-5).
+If you do understand and apply this truth correctly, you’ll be positioned to be part of the solution rather than part of the problem.
+If you are tempted to look down on him (Luke 18:11) because of what he has done wrong, your heart will take you to a bad place (Matthew 7:3-5).

 Every conflict that comes into our lives has somehow been ordained by God.
 Knowing that he has personally tailored the events of our lives and is looking out for us at every moment should dramatically affect the way we respond to conflict. – Ken Sande

-Your attitude about someone will be your first clue as to your thoughts regarding that person, which will determine your actions toward them.
+Your attitude about someone will be your first clue as to your thoughts regarding that person, which will determine your actions toward them. – Rick Thomas

-6 – Model the Savior
+6. Model the Savior

-- Though he was in the form of God … [He]made himself nothing, taking the form of a servant, being born in the likeness of men.
+- Though he was in the form of God, [He]made himself nothing, taking the form of a servant, being born in the likeness of men.

 - He humbled himself by becoming obedient to the point of death, even death on a cross.

-Call to action
+Call to Action

-You’re in the hardest spot in your life, and my soul is sad for you and for your husband.
+You’re in the most difficult spot in your life, and my soul is sad for you and for your husband.
 As with all hard places comes challenging questions.
 I trust you can receive these truth-directed questions from a spirit of love.

 - Jesus set aside His desires for the greater good of you and me.
-In what ways you can you model the example of Christ in your marriage?
+In what ways can you model the example of Christ in your marriage?

 - Do you know how to serve your husband this way?
 Do you want to do this for him?